wincent/relay/contrib/lightweight-results/NOTES.md

   this working.
 - Indicate the presence of subfields using bit arrays rather than textual field names.
+- Try to do better than standard gzip by using compression algorithms optimized for compressing small data payloads, such as preshared dictionaries, constructed based on static analysis of the schema and and the subset of it actually used by an application.

 ## On the use of gzip